lawrence-254/studious-giggle/interintel_interview/README.md

 This is a simple interview project that focuses on data insertion into an SQL database this project is written using he following technologies
-- Django(python) used to perfom back end logic
+- Django(python) used to perform back end logic
 - Jinja, html, css used to provide a user interface
 - sqlite to store data(I opted for this because the project was not complex and this would work perfectly)